Hotel Gellért

-The Hotel Gellért is an Art Nouveau hotel on the right river of Danube in Budapest, Hungary.
-It closed for renovations on December 1, 2021.
+The Hotel Gellért is a historic Art Nouveau hotel established in 1918 and located on the west bank of the Danube in Budapest, Hungary.

+The hotel closed for renovations on December 1, 2021, and is scheduled to reopen in 2027 as Mandarin Oriental Gellert, Budapest.

 History

-Construction on the Hotel Saint Gellért started in 1912.
-The hotel was named for Saint Gellért (St. Gerard Sagredo) the first bishop of Hungary in the 11th Century.
+Construction on the Hotel Saint Gellért started in April 1911.
+The hotel was named for Saint Gellért (St. Gerard Sagredo), the first bishop of Hungary in the 11th Century.
 The 176-room hotel was designed by Hungarian architects Ármin Hegedűs, Artúr Sebestyén and Izidor Sterk.
-Work on the hotel slowed due to World War I, and it did not open until September 1918, just as the war was ending and the Austro-Hungarian Empire was descending into chaos.
-The hotel was commandeered for military use throughout 1919, during the Aster Revolution.
-Once Hungary was established as an independent country, the hotel proved so financially successful that it was expanded in 1927 with 60 more rooms and a wave pool.
+Work on the hotel slowed due to World War I, and it did not open until 26 September 1918, just as the war was ending and the Austro-Hungarian Empire was descending into chaos.

+The hotel was commandeered for military use throughout 1919, during the Aster Revolution, the Hungarian Soviet Republic and the Romanian occupation of Budapest.
+When Admiral Miklós Horthy led the forces of the Hungarian National Army into the city, on 16 November 1919, he made the hotel his headquarters, and gave a speech to the huge crowd gathered outside.

+Once Hungary was established as an independent country, the hotel proved so financially successful that it was expanded in 1927 with 60 more guest rooms and an outdoor artificial wave pool built on the site of the hotel's gardens.
 Noted Hungarian restaurateur Károly Gundel took over management of the hotel's restaurants in 1927 as well.
-In 1934, the hotel added a jacuzzi pool.

-The hotel was severely damaged in World War II.
+In 1934, the "thermal bath" was added, in place of the hotel's glass-domed Winter Garden.

+The hotel remained open throughout most of World War II, until it closed on 26 December 1944, as the Siege of Budapest began.
+It was bombed out and largely destroyed in January 1945.
+The wave pool reopened in summer 1945.
 Post-war Communist authorities removed the "St." from the hotel's name and it became the Hotel Gellért.
-Restoration of the Gellért Hill wing began in 1946, while work on the main Danube River wing began in 1957.
-Restoration work was completed in 1962.
-The hotel was again renovated in 1973.
-Danubius Hotels assumed management of the hotel in 1981.
-After the company was privatized in 1992, it purchased the hotel outright in June 1996 and it became the Danubius Hotel Gellért.
+The Gellért Hill wing of the hotel reopened on 26 March 1946, with 50 rooms, using the baths entrance on Kelenhegyi Street.
+The hotel's first guests were Danish relief workers bringing food aid.
+The hotel's Marble Room restaurant reopened on 20 August 1946, just after the new currency, the forint, had been introduced, to stabilize the Hungarian economy.